denniswiersma/SGBS/docs/ProjectProposal.md

 An analysis like this may take hours to complete, so the amount of benchmarking done will depend on the available amount of time left before the deadline.

 ## Visualising results
+Benchmarking of the pipelines performance may be visualised by producing a report containing one or multiple bar graphs comparing said performance.
+Apart from this, a DAG file visualising the pipeline will be included.